Particular/docs.particular.net/samples/sql-bridge/sample.md

 WARNING: This sample has been deprecated.
 Refer to the [MsmqToSqlRelay Sample](/samples/msmqtosqlrelay/)

-This sample shows how to setup a sql subscriber so it can subscribe to events from a MSMQ publisher.
+This sample shows how to setup a SQL subscriber so it can subscribe to events from a MSMQ publisher.
 The solution comprises of these 5 projects.

 NOTE: This sample uses NHibernate persistence.
 It uses a database called, `PersistenceForMsmqTransport` for MSMQ transport endpoints and a different database called, `PersistenceForSqlTransport` for SQL Transport endpoints.